 Ana Lucia Araujo

-Over the last years, I conducted fieldwork and archival research in Brazil, Republic of Benin, Canada, France, England, and the United States.
+I conducted fieldwork and archival research in Brazil, Republic of Benin, Canada, France, England, and the United States.
 My research was supported by various national and international agencies including the Fonds de recherche Société et Culture (Canada), the Social Sciences and Humanities Research Council (Canada), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES, Brazil) and the National Council for Scientific and Technological Development (CNPq, Brazil).
-This work resulted into various publications, including four monographs, four edited books, one co-edited book, in addition to several articles and book chapters published in English, French, Portuguese, and Spanish.
+This work resulted into various publications, including five monographs, four edited books, one co-edited book, in addition to several articles and book chapters published in English, French, Portuguese, and Spanish.
+I also lecture and present my work in these languages in the United States and other countries including Brazil, Argentina, England, France, Germany, Switzerland, and the Netherlands.

-I also edited a number of books: African Heritage and Memories of Slavery in Brazil and the South Atlantic (2015), Politics of Memory: Making Slavery Visible in the Public Space (2012), Paths of the Atlantic Slave Trade: Interactions, Identities and Images (2011), and Living History: Encountering the Memory of the Heirs of Slavery (2009).
-With Paul E. Lovejoy and Mariana P. Candido, I co-edited Crossing Memories: Slavery and African Diaspora (2011).
+I also published several edited volumes: African Heritage and Memories of Slavery in Brazil and the South Atlantic (2015), Politics of Memory: Making Slavery Visible in the Public Space (2012), Paths of the Atlantic Slave Trade: Interactions, Identities and Images (2011), and Living History: Encountering the Memory of the Heirs of Slavery (2009).
+I also co-edited Crossing Memories: Slavery and African Diaspora (2011).

-I am willing to supervise M.A and Ph.D. dissertations focusing on the following areas: history, memory, and heritage of slavery; visual culture of slavery; Africans and populations of African descent; identities, and race relations.
+I am willing to supervise M.A and Ph.D. dissertations focusing on the following areas: history, memory, and heritage of slavery; visual culture of slavery; Africans and populations of African descent; identities, and race relations in the Atlantic world.
 An overview of my publications and other activities can be found on my personal website.

 Edited and co-edited books